John-H-Elliott/SENG202-LookOut-Project/README.md

 This project focused on making a crime analysis system that allowed users to import crime data into a database and provided filtering, searching, mapping and graphing features.
 This was a **Java** based project.
 Therefore, the GUI used the **JavaFX** module.
 Other languages used were **SQLite** for connecting to the database and **HTML** which was used in the mapping system.
 Information on the design process of the application can be found in [Documents](./Documents).

+> Note: The API key for the google map has been removed from the .HTML file of the current and past commits.

 ---

 ## How to run the .jar file from the command line